 As as result, if the employee in our example also elected $5,000 for 2019, and if the employee incurred $5,000 in dependent care expenses between March 15, 2019, and December 31, 2019, the plan's grace period provision results in the employee being reimbursed for $5,500 in dependent care expenses during calendar year 2019.
 The employee's W-2 won't reflect any excess reimbursement because of how the W-2 reporting rules work.
 Instead, other tax forms that are required on an individual's tax return will result in a true-up of dependent care expenses, and the employee will pay income tax on the $500 excess.
 The practical effect of a grace period, then, is only to get the money out of the cafeteria plan and avoid forfeiture; it does not avoid taxes.

-If it's really, really important to expand dependent care FSA benefits, notwithstanding all the complexity, will a plan amendment be required?
+If it's really, really important to expand dependent care FSA benefits for part or all of 2021, notwithstanding all the complexity, will a plan amendment be required?

 Probably yes.
 If because of the increased tax income exclusion an employer wanted to increase its dependent care FSA contribution maximum and/or reimbursement maximum, and if an employer is willing to take on the complexity, then an amendment to the cafeteria plan is likely required.
 We say "likely" because it depends on what the plan document language says.
 If a dependent care FSA plan document establishes its maximums simply by reference to the Code Section 129 income exclusion amount, then if the employer does nothing, the plan's maximum will increase and an amendment is required to opt out and keep the limit at $5,000.